 Students are encouraged to read at least 20 minutes per day and will set goals based on individual Lexile levels and interests.
 Progress will be monitored throughout the year based on Scholastic Reading Inventory (SRI).
 My goal is to help my students become life long lovers of reading.
 There will be quarterly book projects.

 The year begins with students sharing their summer reading projects.
-Our research project is based on choices we make as individuals and how those choices shape our world.
-Students will select a topic to research using informational texts accessed through online data bases.
+We will complete a long-term research project where students will take action on a topic using informational texts accessed through online data bases.

 Touchstone Texts -

 All students will read A Long Walk to Water, by Linda Sue Park and The Giver, by Lois Lowry.
 We will read a collection of short stories including: Thank You Ma'am by Langston Hughes, Seventh Grade, by Gary Soto, Charles, by Shirley Jackson and more.
 Some poems we will read include: Oranges, by Gary Soto, Annabel Lee, by Edgar Allen Poe, The Jabberwocky, by Lewis Carroll and more.

 The seventh grade writing program is based on Narrative, Informational, Argument and creative writing.
 Each quarter we will focus on one particular aspect of writing.
 The last quarter of the year we will be dedicated to creating a writing portfolio including examples of each writing genre.

 This unit focuses on the elements of plot and characterization.
 Students create original short stories, journals, diary entries, and other creative pieces including a personal narrative as we read examples of narrative short stories.
 Skills learned include adding dialogue to further a plot, how to show not tell and adding details.